-The company was established in 2017 and is owned by the Central Bank of Jordan (CBJ) and all commercial banks in Jordan- then 25 and currently 22 banks- with a capital of 12 million JOD.
-Its clients are commercial banks and payment service providers who connect to JoPACC payment systems to offer financial services to their clients: the end-users.
-JoPACC has within its portfolio five payments systems.
+Our company was established in 2017 and is owned by the Central Bank of Jordan (CBJ) and all commercial banks in Jordan, currently 21 banks, with a capital of 12 million JOD.
+Our clients are commercial banks and payment service providers (PSPs) who connect to JoPACC's payment systems to offer financial services to their clients: the end-users.
+We have within our portfolio five payment systems: CliQ, JoMoPay, eFAWATEERcom, ACH, and ECCU.

-JoPACC also introduces digital solutions and standards that enhance the quality, diversity, and usability of payment instruments in the Jordanian market.
-It further produces knowledge on current themes in the payments sector to increase financial awareness and inform decision-making in the financial sector.
-This knowledge encompasses payment system reports, analytical reports, research papers, blog posts, and awareness content.
+We also introduce innovative digital solutions and standards that enhance the quality, diversity, and usability of financial services in the Jordanian market.
+We further offer a full suite of services for fintech entrepreneurs to enable them to develop and launch their fintech products and solutions through our JOIN Fincubator.
+Moreover, we produce knowledge on current services to increase financial awareness and inform decision-making in the financial sector, in addition to payment system reports, market surveys, research papers, user handbooks, and awareness content.

-On the 16th of January 2017, the CBJ and the 25 banks operating in the kingdom agreed to establish the "Jordan Payments and Clearing Company", a Private Company Limited by Shares based in Amman- Jordan.
+On the 16th of January 2017, the CBJ and the 25 banks operating in the kingdom at that time agreed to establish the “Jordan Payments and Clearing Company - JoPACC”, a Private Company Limited by Shares based in Amman- Jordan.
 The authorized Company Share Capital is (12,000,000) twelve million Jordanian Dinars, subdivided into (12,000,000) twelve million shares; the value of one share is one Jordanian Dinar.